-- This class is impacted

-- We have a higher student/staff ratio than normal

-- This might affect office hours, grading time, etc.

 - This class is "new" (especially for me)

 - Material is still being adapted.

 - There may be issues on HWs and tests (please let us know if you find any!)

 - There may be schedule changes

 We will do our best and make sure to stay organized and communicate clearly!